Ronald Pope: Artworks

 Pope used various materials for his artwork: wood, stone and metal.
 Some of his metal works (and some in wood, too) look austere, but this is due to their abstract form.
 Apart from sculptures, Pope also created paintings and drawings.
 As an artist, Pope received commissions from churches and from local authorities like Hertford, where he created the "'Five Bishops" sculpture on what was then called Castle Hall to celebrate the 13th centenary of the first synod at Hertford.

-Other Pope locations include: Derby University, Derby Cathedral, and school commissions he completed for Derby Moor School, Derby School for the Deaf, Curzon Primary and Normanton Junior in Derby, Abingdon High School in Wigston, architects, private companies, and individuals, including the architect Sir Basil Spence, for whom he designed a sculpture at St Catherine of Siena, Richmond, in Sheffield.
+Other Pope locations include: Derby University, Derby Cathedral, and school commissions he completed for Derby Moor School, Derby School for the Deaf, Curzon Primary and Normanton Junior in Derby, Abington High School in Wigston, architects, private companies, and individuals, including the architect Sir Basil Spence, for whom he designed a sculpture at St Catherine of Siena, Richmond, in Sheffield.

-In 2008 Derby Museum and Art Gallery held an exhibition of his works entitled "Ronald Pope - Sculpture from the Museums' Collection".
+In 2008 Derby Museum and Art Gallery held an exhibition of his works entitled "Ronald Pope – Sculpture from the Museums' Collection".